cmtso/EKI_IP/README.md

 For DC resisitvity, the values are log-transformed.
 For IP field, we are working with negative phase angles, so we add negative sign in `write_R2_sigma.m`

+# Plotting results
+- You can simply run `plot_tiled.m` to plot the EKI resultant images.
+Note it will need a recent version of MATLAB.
+Note dialog boxes will pop up to ask you which vtk file to plot.
+To plot EKI results, you need to choose `forward_model.vtk`.
+To plot SCI results, choose `inv/f001_res.vtk`.
+Then simply choose the variable to plot.
+- You can use `plot_prior.m` to plot some realizations of the prior model.

+## plotting (update, because I only had MATLAB R2018)
+- The main plotting script is `plot_subplots.m`, which relies on subplots
+- There will be dropdown boxes asking for mesh files for true/SCI/EKI.
+Note that for the EKI bits, we only care about the mesh and the data is read separately.
+I think they should be in this order `forward_dat.vtk`, `inv/f001_res.vtk`, `forward_dat.vtk`, `forward_dat.vtk`
+- And then there will be dropdowns for fields to plot in each subplot.
+You can probably figure out what matches what.
+Feel free to change the script as you see fit.
+- I was originally using `plot_tiled.m` as my plotting script but I stopped becauses I did not have MATLAB R2019+ at that time.
+You will probably find it to be easier to use since it supports tiled layout (but you have to adopt it yourself).

 ## Troubleshoot
 - solution converge immediately: most likely data used for synthetic generation is used for inversion.
 Check whether you are using `protocol.dat` (field data) or `cR2_forward.dat` (synthetic data) in the `get_R2_data()` lines in `EKI.m`
 - Solution not updating and/or only 1 sigma_mean value (instead of 2 or 3).
 Double in `cR2.in`, `num_region=0` and file path is `resistivity.dat`.
 Otherwise your updated field is not wirtten!
 - Duouble check `forward_model.dat`.
 Make sure domain is not cropped in template R2 forward run.
 - Make sure `<project>/protocol.dat` has data and not just survey data (i.e. column 6 and 7 are present).
 If not, run `cp inv/protocol.dat .` at `<project>`.
+- Make sure you are in the right  `<project>` directories!